Citizen Survey - Community Pride

 Please note that Q1, Q2, Q3, and Q4 refer to the first, second, third, and fourth quarters of the Fiscal Year.
 The City’s Fiscal Year runs from October 1st – September 30th and is denoted by FY.
 CY denotes Calendar Year.

-The target for this measure is greater than or equal to the most recent citizen survey result of 95%, which is within the margin of error of 4.3%.
-Therefore, this measure exceeded its target by 4%.
-Additionally, 91% of citizens surveyed were satisfied or very satisfied with overall quality of life, which is well above the Texas average of 66%.
+95% of residents are proud to call Sugar Land their home.
+The target for this measure is greater than or equal to the most recent Citizen Satisfaction Survey results of 90%, which is within the margin of error of 4.2% at the 95% level of confidence.
+Therefore, this measure exceeded its target by about 5%.

 Question: "What is your level of agreement with the following statements about Sugar Land?
 I am proud to call Sugar Land home."